Francis-Gurr/Masters-Project/README.md

-# Calcualting the speed of vehicles from video images using machine learning
+# Calculating the speed of vehicles from video images using machine learning

 This work uses darknet and YOLO for the object detection.
 YOLO is implemented using AlexayAB's darknet repository: [link]()